urol-e5/protocols/2020-01-01-Ash-Free-Dry-Weight-Protocol.md

 2. <a name="Protocol"></a> **Protocol**

     1. Obtain aluminum weigh pans to be used in AFDW determination
     2. Label each pan with an ID number.
 May use a spatula to scrape a # into bottom of pan, or use pencil.
 Marker WILL burn off!
+            - Notes: if you run out of aluminum pans, you can use aluminum foil sheets to make your own.
+Cut the aluminum foil into a ~4" x 4" square and press the sides of the aluminum foil around a 50mL glass beaker making sure to make a flattened bottom for the pan.
+Label with pencil, make sure to scrape it well but carefully, as they are more fragile than the pans.
     3. After labeling, burn in the muffle furnace at 450°C for 4-6 h (some papers use 500°C for 4 or 6).
     	    - Turn on muffle furnace
 	    - If Run light is on, press once to turn off
 	    - Press Menu: screen should read 'NO PROG'
 	    - Press Up arrow: screen should read 'YES PROG'
 	    - Press Run.
 If blinking, press Run again.
+            - If for some reason the program has been erased, follow the [(Muffle Furnace Manual)](https://vdocuments.mx/isotemp-programmable-muffle-furnace-650-750-series-650-750-series-instruction-manual.html) to reset the program to run at 450°C for 4-6 h.
     4. After, remove from the muffle furnace, place in a glass desiccator and transport to the scale room.
 	*Take care after this point that pans are not touched without gloves on, and that pans are ALWAYS sat on burned aluminum foil on tabletops and in ovens/furnaces/scales*
     5. Record weight of burned pans on 4-decimal place scale (= “C” in Table 1.)
 Make sure you are using clean gloves or tweezers to weight the pans.